Applying to the Program

 Please also include a personal statement with your application.
 Tell us why you have chosen radiation oncology as your specialty.
 The selection committee is most interested in what special qualities and experiences you have and what you hope to do with your radiation oncology training.
 The personal statement helps us to know you, and we read it with great care.
 Explain any interruptions in your education.

 Your completed application will be thoroughly reviewed by the Program Director and the HROP Selection Committee.
 Interviews will be by invitation sent via e-mail.
 There are three interview sessions held in December and January.
-The interview consists of two full days and involves meetings with various faculty and residents at the Longwood Medical Area (LMA) on one day and at MGH on the other day.
+The interview consists of one full day and involves meetings with various faculty and residents at the Longwood Medical Area (LMA) and at MGH.
 We will try our best to make the interviews as friendly, open, and relaxed as possible.
 In addition, we recognize the pressure that applicants feel between their interviews and the day they submit their rank lists.
 Along with the other major Radiation Oncology programs, we are working to eliminate post-interview communication with applicants in order to allow you to make a comfortable and unpressured decision.

 We will offer interviews to approximately 30 candidates per year.
-We accept seven or eight PGY-2 positions per year through the NRMP.
+We accept six or seven PGY-2 positions per year through the NRMP.

 The Massachusetts Board of Registration in Medicine now requires a passing score on USMLE Steps 1 and 2 for both limited and full licenses, we strongly encourage applicants to take the USLME Step 2 and submit evidence of completion prior to February 3, 2017.

 If you have any questions, please call Amanda Maidment 617-724-9413 our Program Manager or Jennifer Nguyen 857-215-1489 our Program Coordinator.